anmolparashhar/javascript_projects/README.md

 3. **Project 3: [Form Validation]**
    - This project showcases a fully functional, client-side **Registration Form** with real-time input validation, error handling, and local storage auto-save functionality.
 The form ensures that users input valid data before submission and provides visual feedback for errors or successful inputs.

+4. **Project 4: [Cryptocurrency Website]**
+   - A dynamic cryptocurrency website that includes:
+      - Real-time prices for Bitcoin, Ethereum, and Dogecoin.
+      - Latest cryptocurrency news fetched dynamically.
+      - A "Coming Soon" page with a countdown timer.
+      - Reusable navigation bar across pages.

 ## Features
 - Each project includes:
   - Basic web structure (HTML)